US consulate official shot in Mexico

 The suspect will be extradited to the United States, according to a news release by the Mexican Foreign Relations Secretary and the Attorney General's Office.
 The FBI collaborated in the investigation.

-The consulate also posted two videos Saturday that appear to show surveillance footage of the suspected shooter.
+The consulate posted two videos Saturday that appear to show surveillance footage of the suspected shooter.

 One video appears to show the suspected shooter waiting outside a parking garage and then firing a gun as a vehicle exits the garage.
 The suspected shooter is then shown fleeing the scene.